 We recommend using curl for developing and testing out the various features that the API offers.
 Another online option to curl is hurl.

 You can use XML or JSON format for your request.
 For example:

 curl -u 'USERNAME:PASSWORD' -H 'Accept: application/vnd.samanage.v1.1+xml' -X GET https://api.samanage.com/incidents.xml

 curl -u 'USERNAME:PASSWORD' -H 'Accept: application/vnd.samanage.v1.1+json' -H 'Content-Type: application/json' -X GET https://api.samanage.com/incidents.json

 For create and update, the provided data needs to be in the correct format.

 To clear fields, use the following format:

-The API authentication is based on HTTP digest authentication.
+The API authentication is based on username and password.
 Clients should supply both the username and password created for integration with the API.
 This username and password should be supplied only upon the first request to the API.
 All subsequent requests will automatically use the same credentials.

 curl -u "username:password" "https://api.samanage.com/api.xml"